 Title and Description

 Students who are studying online or are unable to come to the Library can ask for journal articles and chapters of books that are only available in hard copy in the Library to be scanned and emailed to you.
+This service is not available to external members including Associate Students and Alumni.

 What can be scanned?